sarthakharne/Caclulator/README.md

-This file will contain the brief setup instructions for the tools used
+This file will contain the brief setup instructions for the tools used in the project.